 From the healthcare recipient perspective, it is important that all patients receive adequate, personalized care and support.
 Questions and barriers to health, such as access to care, affordability of care, ability to maintain treatment of care, culture, and potential language barriers, can exist, and at times be unrecognized by care providers.
 With certain demographics more susceptible to disease or illness, which has been revealed even more so during COVID-19, having employees that represent the larger population can help make strides in overcoming potential disparities.

 So, what is the solution to further diversifying healthcare?
 While many healthcare organizations have a mission statement that outlines their commitment to diversity, it is important that these statements are put into action.
 To become more culturally diverse and inclusive, organizations should gain commitment from their senior leadership team, engage all employees in efforts, promote a culture of community and comfort, align efforts with company goals, ward off change resistance, among other tactics.

 To further diversify, healthcare organizations may consider focusing their efforts on the recruitment of men in the nursing profession, as well as looking to international nurses, medical technicians, and physicians from across the world.
 Many international healthcare professionals and international nursing students are interested in creating a career at U.S. hospitals and long-term care facilities and offer many skills, traits, and talents, in addition to helping create a more diverse workforce.

-If you are interested in learning how Conexus MedStaff can partner to help source long-term staffing solutions, click here to start workforce planning today.
+If you are a U.S.-based hospital or lab interested in learning how Conexus MedStaff can partner with you to help source long-term staff, click hereto start your workforce planning today.